-In some instances, an M.D. from abroad who has completed the equivalent of two or more years in an ACGME-accredited program may be substituted if approved by the American Board of Medical Genetics prior to enrolling in the Residency.
-These applicants will only be successful if they are US citizens or permanent residents, or bring their own stipend to the program.
+In some instances, an M.D. from abroad who has completed the equivalent of one or more years in an ACGME-accredited program may be substituted if approved by the American Board of Medical Genetics prior to enrolling in the Residency.
+These applicants will only be successful if they are US citizens or permanent residents, or bring their own stipend (independent funding) to the program.
 Outside funding is subject to approval by the University of Washington Graduate Medical Education Office, and must be confirmed prior to acceptance into the program.

 As an alternative, individual interviews may be arranged at the American Society of Human Genetics Meeting, which is generally scheduled in October or November.
 The program director reviews all applications to the program, being certain to identify qualifications that might make for success in our program: